avastjohn/HB_Project/README.md

 ##Progress Log

-final goals:
+next goals:
-- highlight arrows as they are executing
+- fix arrow highlight bug
 - be able to update db with changes to the user's account

+Dec 1 (Sun):
+- added border to each arrow as it executes, but css goes wonky

+Nov 30 (Sat):
+- added a page for when the user has completed all levels

 Nov 29 (Fri):
 - created pop-up when pet reaches treat